iGEM-HUST-China/HUST-China-2025/wiki/description.md

 Prior to 1988, virtually all squalene worldwide was sourced from shark liver oil.
 To obtain this raw material, fishermen would discard the remainder of the shark carcass after removing the liver; this highly controversial practice is akin to shark livering.

-An investigation report by the marine conservation organization Bloom [<sup>4</sup>] further revealed the scale of this industry: more than one quarter—over fifty species—of shark populations have been overfished for commercial purposes; each year approximately 2.7 million sharks are captured and killed for their livers; in 2012, the global demand for shark liver oil was estimated at about 2,200 tonnes, 90 % of which was used in the cosmetics industry.
+An investigation report by the marine conservation organization Bloom <sup>4</sup> further revealed the scale of this industry: more than one quarter—over fifty species—of shark populations have been overfished for commercial purposes; each year approximately 2.7 million sharks are captured and killed for their livers; in 2012, the global demand for shark liver oil was estimated at about 2,200 tonnes, 90 % of which was used in the cosmetics industry.
 On this basis, producing a single tonne of squalene requires roughly 3,000 sharks.
 This startling figure underscores squalene’s indispensable status within the cosmetics sector and highlights the long‑standing dependence of its supply chain on marine ecosystems.

+{% include figure.html image="https://static.igem.wiki/teams/5569/description/shark-bg-1.webp" caption="Figure 5.
+Global status and ecological impact of shark hunting for the squalene industry." %}

 ### Efforts to Find Alternative Sources

 As global consensus on biodiversity conservation has grown, many countries have adopted policies to tighten management of fishery resources.
 Our Human Practice field work has revealed that coastal regions have implemented more stringent bans and catch limits on deep-sea fish and sharks, along with seasonal fishing moratoria and quota systems.
 This regulatory environment has begun to reshape the sourcing structure for squalene: plant-derived sources now predominate, and microbial sources are also emerging.
 Worldwide, numerous research teams and companies are striving to reduce dependence on animal-derived squalene, developing alternative pathways from olive oil by-products, rice bran, amaranth seeds and sugarcane molasses.
 Nonetheless, a series of critical bottlenecks still needs to be overcome to realise these alternatives.

+{% include figure.html image="https://static.igem.wiki/teams/5569/description/squalene-source-1.webp" caption="Figure 6.
+Global squalene sources" %}

 ### Complex Plant‑Based Extraction Processes

 Although plant‑derived squalene has become the predominant alternative source, its extraction is hampered by significant technical and economic bottlenecks.
-Taking olive oil as an example, squalene coexists with numerous unsaponifiable compounds of similar physical properties; achieving a high‑purity product requires multiple deep purification steps—saponification, washing, refining and molecular distillation under stringent conditions—[<sup>5</sup>].
+Taking olive oil as an example, squalene coexists with numerous unsaponifiable compounds of similar physical properties; achieving a high‑purity product requires multiple deep purification steps—saponification, washing, refining and molecular distillation under stringent conditions—<sup>5</sup>.
 These operations are complex, demand sophisticated equipment and yield low product output, which keeps production costs elevated.

 Over time, substantial resources, labour and energy have been invested, yet the resultant output remains limited, leading to inefficient production and further inflating product costs.
 Based on our Human Practice interviews and publicly available data, the overall capital costs of plant‑based routes are typically about 30 % higher than those of traditional animal‑derived routes, resulting in high price sensitivity and limited capacity to support sustained, large‑scale supply.

+{% include figure.html image="https://static.igem.wiki/teams/5569/description/plant-jiagong.webp" caption="Figure 7.
+The process of extracting squalene from olive" %}

 ### Microbial Routes Inconsistent with Sustainable Development Principles

 Against the backdrop of the high energy demands and elevated costs associated with plant extraction routes, microbial fermentation has been viewed as another important alternative for squalene production because of its controllability, environmental friendliness and sustainability.
 In recent years, both academia and industry have pursued active exploration in this field.
 However, our discussions with research teams and company representatives during Human Practice activities reveal that, despite high expectations for the controllability and sustainability of microbial fermentation, industrialisation of microbially derived squalene still faces key limitations.

 First, there is a lack of target‑oriented synthesis pathways.
-Current metabolic frameworks often result in squalene being passively accumulated as a by‑product of sterol synthesis, or they require indirect chemical catalysis to obtain squalene, leading to low yields and an absence of efficient continuous production systems [<sup>6,7</sup>].
+Current metabolic frameworks often result in squalene being passively accumulated as a by‑product of sterol synthesis, or they require indirect chemical catalysis to obtain squalene, leading to low yields and an absence of efficient continuous production systems <sup>6,7</sup>.

 Second, the feedstocks are not sustainable.
-Mainstream processes rely on agricultural commodities such as sucrose and corn syrup; this not only increases costs but also potentially competes with human food resources, making it difficult to meet the core requirements of sustainable development and unsupportable in the long term [<sup>6</sup>].
+Mainstream processes rely on agricultural commodities such as sucrose and corn syrup; this not only increases costs but also potentially competes with human food resources, making it difficult to meet the core requirements of sustainable development and unsupportable in the long term <sup>6</sup>.

+{% include figure.html image="https://static.igem.wiki/teams/5569/description/sdgs-1.webp" caption="Figure 8.
+Sustainable development goals." %}

 ## How do we address this challenge? ——Proposing Our Concept Based on the Current State of Waste Cooking Oil

 ### Current Status of Waste Cooking Oil

 At present, waste cooking oil (WCO) has become a global environmental pollutant.
-According to data from industry sources, the annual global generation of WCO is approximately 41–67 million tonnes [<sup>8</sup>], with supply far exceeding demand and making it easy to obtain.
-Industry reports indicate that, in Europe for example, the assessed market price of waste cooking oil between 2024 and 2025 fluctuated between US$ 885 and US$ 1 222 per tonne [<sup>9</sup>], rendering it relatively inexpensive.
-Meanwhile, studies show that only about 40 % of waste cooking oil worldwide is recycled [<sup>10</sup>]; the remainder is improperly managed, leading to severe water pollution and posing a threat to marine ecosystems.
+According to data from industry sources, the annual global generation of WCO is approximately 41–67 million tonnes <sup>8</sup>, with supply far exceeding demand and making it easy to obtain.
+Industry reports indicate that, in Europe for example, the assessed market price of waste cooking oil between 2024 and 2025 fluctuated between US$ 885 and US$ 1 222 per tonne <sup>9</sup>, rendering it relatively inexpensive.
+Meanwhile, studies show that only about 40 % of waste cooking oil worldwide is recycled <sup>10</sup>; the remainder is improperly managed, leading to severe water pollution and posing a threat to marine ecosystems.
 Nevertheless, WCO is rich in triglycerides and fatty acids and thus represents a highly promising reservoir of renewable carbon.

 Through field visits and social surveys, we found that these waste oils not only originate from diverse and inexpensive sources but also possess significant potential for biotransformation.
 If they can be exploited via biosynthetic and metabolic engineering approaches, waste oils could be efficiently converted into high‑value molecules, offering environmental, economic and social benefits and presenting broad prospects for future development.

+{% include figure.html image="https://static.igem.wiki/teams/5569/description/waste-oil-bg.webp" caption="Figure 9.
+Composition and environmental issues of WCO (wasted cooked oil)." %}

 ### Our Solution